Rhetorical Analysis Essay: Key Concepts, Structure & Tips

 Building Blocks of an Argument: Claims, Support, and Warrants

-• Claim - Whatever point the author is trying to make.
+Claim - The main point the author wants the audience to accept.

-• Support - The evidence that supports the claim.
-Examples include statistics, expert opinions, historical illustrations, argumentation, or anything similar.
+Support - The evidence that helps prove the claim, such as statistics, expert opinion, examples, historical evidence, or quoted material.

-• Warrant - The unstated assumption that links the support to the claim.
-In the exercise example, the warrant is the assumption that heart disease prevention is beneficial and of value.
+Warrant - The assumption that connects the evidence to the claim.
+In this example, the warrant is that preventing heart disease is valuable and worth encouraging.

 Typical Outline of a Rhetorical Analysis Article